CBHX 2400 Clinical Bioethics

 Clinical Bioethics-Analyze the contribution of cultural, religious, and personal beliefs/practices on both the patient's health and the doctor-patient relationship.

-CS 3 - Interpersonal and Communication Skills
+IICS 3 - Interpersonal and Interprofessional Communication Skills

-Clerkship-Provide information to, and practice shared decision-making and behavioral change techniques with patients and families.
+Medical School-Provide information to, and practice shared decision-making and behavioral change techniques with patients and families.

-PR 1 - Professionalism
+PR 1 - Ethics and Professionalism

-Clerkship-Demonstrate ethical and professional behaviors and choices in all roles and settings as a medical student.
+Medical School-Demonstrate ethical and professional behaviors and choices in all roles and settings as a medical student.

 Clinical Bioethics-1) Discuss the association between student professionalism and the primacy of the patient's welfare.
 2) Describe the professional obligation to maintain patient trust by managing conflicts of interest.

-PR 3 - Professionalism
+PR 4 - Ethics and Professionalism

 Clinical Bioethics-1) Describe the professional obligation individual physicians have to society.
 2) Evaluate the benefits/limits of altruism in healthcare.

-LI 1 - Practice-based Learning and Improvement
+LI 1 - Practice-Based Learning and Improvement

-Clerkship-Engage in reflective practice as an intentional learner through acceptance and incorporation of feedback and commitment to personal improvement goals.
+Medical School-Engage in reflective practice as an intentional learner through acceptance and incorporation of feedback and commitment to personal improvement goals.

 PH 1 - Systems Based Practice and Population Health

-Clerkship-Describe the structure, delivery and finance of major health care systems.
+Medical School-Describe the structure, delivery and finance of major health care systems.

 Clinical Bioethics-Analyze/debate whether access to basic healthcare should be a privilege or right for all citizens.